 When completing this chapter, the learner will be able to do the following:

-- Describe the main functions of the heart
+- Describe the main functions of the male reproductive system

-- Spell terms relating to the heart and use correct abbreviations
+- Spell the male reproductive system medical terms and use correct abbreviations

-- Identify the medical specialties associated with the heart
+- Identify the medical specialties associated with the male reproductive system

-- Explore common diseases, disorders, and procedures related to the heart
+- Explore common diseases, disorders, and procedures related to the male reproductive system

 Watch this video: